devcows/hugo-universal-theme/content/blog/2023-04-18-spark-streaming-best-practices-a-bare-minimum-checklist-for-beginners-and-advanced-users.md

 ---
-title: "Spark Streaming Best Practices-A bare minimum checklist for beginners"
+title: Spark Streaming Best Practices-A bare minimum checklist for Beginners and Advanced Users
+description: ""
-date: 2022-10-27T05:32:28-05:00
+date: 2023-04-19T01:04:45.471Z
+preview: ""
 draft: false
 tags : ["delta"]
 categories : ["best practices","spark streaming"]
 banner: "https://miro.medium.com/v2/resize:fit:720/format:webp/0*cz6kE2uu4BUvfTo6.jpg"
 ---

-## Spark Streaming Best Practices-A bare minimum checklist for beginners
+## Spark Streaming Best Practices-A bare minimum checklist for Beginners and Advanced Users

 Most good things in life come with a nuance.
 While learning Streaming a few years ago, I spent hours searching for best practices.
 However, I would find answers to be complicated to make sense for a beginner’s mind.
 Thus, I devised a set of best practices that should hold true in almost all scenarios.

+The below checklist is not ordered, you should aim to check off as many items as you can.

 ![](https://cdn-images-1.medium.com/max/5200/0*cz6kE2uu4BUvfTo6.jpg)

-Here is my best practices checklist for Spark Streaming without a specific order:
+## Beginners best practices checklist for Spark Streaming:

 * [ ] Choose a trigger interval over nothing at all because it helps control storage transaction api/Listing costs.
 This is because some Spark jobs have a component which requires a s3/adls listing operation.
 If our processing is very fast think <1 sec, we will keep repeating these operations and lead to unintended costs.
 Example .trigger(processingTime=’5 seconds’)